DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 struggle to understand a conversation with a customer service representative because of her degree of hearing loss.

-The communication issues surrounding remote community members’ self-management of internet and email accounts that emerged after the transition to self-managed services highlight, on one hand, their limited knowledge of, and facility with, these administrative processes, but also the ISP’s lack of knowledge of the remote community context, and how factors such as limited availability of telecommunications avenues for contact, as well as low English literacy, are likely to impact on their service’s accessibility to these populations.
+The communication issues surrounding remote community members' self-management of internet and email accounts that emerged after the transition to self-managed services highlighted clear issues: Their limited knowledge of, and facility with, these administrative processes; the ISP's lack of knowledge of the remote community context; the limited availability of telecommunications as avenues for contact; and low English literacy.
+All of these factors are likely to impact on their services.

 An analogous situation existed at the Papunya Computer Room (PCR), where CAYLUS managed the physical and financial aspects of the community’s